pedrofp4444/Yindlo/README.md

 ## Yindlo is a project created by UMinho college students

-This project was created in order to improve our skills and learn as much as we can.
+This project was created in order to improve our skills and learn as much as we can, as long as we create a web application that intends to revolutionize your house management.

 ## How to start